Madžid Šošić: Željezničar

 On 9 January 2025, Šošić joined Željezničar on a free transfer, signing a two-and-a-half-year contract.
 He scored a hat-trick in his debut against Vareš in the Bosnian Cup second round on 8 February 2025.
 On 23 April 2025, Šošić scored the winning goal 8 minutes into stoppage time against Borac Banja Luka in a 2–1 home victory.
 He was made the team captain on 24 June 2025.

 Šošić scored his first goal of the 2025–26 season in a 3–2 comeback win over Borac on 15 September 2025, after being 2–0 down at half-time.
-On 18 October 2025, Šošić re–injured his anterior cruciate ligament against Posušje, ruling him out for six months.
+On 18 October 2025, Šošić re–injured his anterior cruciate ligament against Posušje, ruling him out for ten months.
+He played in his first match since his injury on 7 August 2026 in the opening game of the season against BSK Banja Luka, which Željezničar won 2–1.

 International career

-Šošić represented Bosnia and Herzegovina at all youth levels.
+Šošić represented Bosnia and Herzegovina at various youth levels.

 In May 2024, he received his first senior call-up, for friendly games against England and Italy.
 He debuted against the latter on 9 June.